ryjen/ryjen.github.io/content/post/polytechs.md

 There is no shortage of people who demand **action**.
 Usually unconscious action.

-This is not a revelation, politics is the **art of cultivating biases**.
-It is great that the human condition is suffering, as there is a plethora of issues to take action on.
+Not really a revelation, politics is the **art of cultivating biases**.

+It is great that the **human condition is suffering**, as there is a plethora of issues to take action on.

-When it comes down to actionable issues that are most common, it is **children**.  **Save the puppies** first and foremost.
+When it comes down to actionable issues that are most common, it is **children**.

+**Save the puppies** first and foremost.
 It all kind of bubbles up to that.

-**Real change** like saving the environment, transcending ego, and peace will always conflict with that.
+**Real change** like saving the environment, transcending ego, or peace always conflicts with the puppies.

 Great politician's know that *if you save enough puppies, you might have enough power to make the necessary disruptive changes*.

-Given the *short term nature of service*, it is their destiny to fail once the *real change* is implemented and they are no longer saving the puppies.
+Given the *short term nature of service*, it destiny to fail once the *real change* is implemented.
+Or the *economics* were a problem.

-**Real change** has another problem.
-It is constrained by economics.
-You may obtain the necessary power to make real change, but is useless without the economics to support it.

-Perhaps, the economic factor is just another way out of making the necessary disruptive changes.

 Such was the **golden era of baby boomers** who's mass accumulated enough give power to change.
-And also their failure for not making enough (Good thing Trudy has a last kick at the can while he could).
+And also their failure for not making enough.
+Good thing Trudy has a last kick at the can while he could, it was obvious to me his unpopular policies were only to build an economic war chest for **real change**.

 ## The Canadian Parties

-So this is my view:
+So for what it is worth, this is my view:

 ### Liberals